voidful/Codec-SUPERB/README.md

 ### Multi-Perspective Leaderboard

-Codec-SUPERB's unique blend of multi-perspective evaluation and an online leaderboard drives innovation in audio codec research by providing a comprehensive assessment and fostering competitive transparency among developers.
+Codec-SUPERB's unique blend of multi-perspective evaluation and an online leaderboard drives innovation in sound codec research by providing a comprehensive assessment and fostering competitive transparency among developers.

 ### Standardized Environment